cognitedata/unleash-proxy-rust/README.md

 It is licensed under the Apache V2 License.

-## status
+## Status

 While it doesn't support everything Unleash does, it should be very stable with the subset it does support.
 We are not actively making it better today, but neither it is forgotten.

 ## Code of conduct